Contents

 Preface

-This book attempts to provide such an explanation of the shape and size of the figures.
+This book aims to offer a comprehensive explanation of the shape and size of the figures.
 The nexus is number theory, which was originally one of the most obscure and irrelevant branches of mathematics.
-But we can get a broader picture by looking for more connections with other departments.
+We can get a bigger picture by connecting with other departments.
 The topics chosen are not trivial and require effort from the reader.
-As Euclid said, there is no such thing as the royal road.
+Euclid once asserted that there is no such thing as the royal route.
 I generally focus on highly successful results covering a wide range of areas.
-When I was accused of rolling my eyes at some topics, I said “But what beautiful eyes!”
-I have no defense other than to say.
+When people accused me of rolling my eyes at some topics, I responded with, “But what beautiful eyes!”
+I have no defense other than to say this.

-The book is divided into two parts.
-Part A, covering basic mathematics, must be completed in the first year of the first cycle.
+There are two parts to the book.
+You must complete Part A, which covers basic mathematics, in the first year of the first cycle.
 In order to provide a basis for the following study, Part I discusses the elements and basic structures of the various figures.
 However, the reader can skip to this section and return later if necessary.
 Part V, on Hadamard’s deterministic problem, shows that fundamental numbers can have unexpected applications.

-Part B is more advanced and is designed to provide the student with an understanding of contemporary mathematics standards.
-The departments in this section are largely independent, with the exception of the Department.
+The purpose of Part B, which is more advanced, is to equip the student with an understanding of contemporary mathematics standards.
+The departments in this section are largely independent, with the exception of the department.

-At the end of each chapter of the book I have included a list of selected items that will help the reader make the long journey in their choice.
-Since there are so many books, each selection must be random, but I hope mine will be interesting and useful.
+At the end of each chapter of the book, I have included a list of selected items that will assist the reader in making their decision.
+Since there are so many books, each selection must be random, but I hope mine will be intriguing and useful.

 The computer revolution has made computations possible at the scale and speed of the last century.
-One effect is a huge increase in ‘search statistics’: the search for patterns.
-On the other hand, this book is devoted to the ‘mathematics of observation’, that is, the description of nature.
-I don’t want to hide the fact that the first usually comes before the second.
-I do not want to hide the fact that some of the answers here were shown after many years of study by great geniuses of the past, and their proofs were improved and simplified by other mathematicians.
+One effect is a huge increase in ‘search statistics”—the’search for patterns.
+Conversely, this book dedicates itself to the’mathematics of observation,’ or the depiction of nature.
+Not hiding the fact that the first usually comes first.
+I don’t want to conceal the fact that great mathematicians have spent many years studying some of these answers, and other mathematicians have refined and simplified their proofs.
 But once available, good evidence organizes and explains large amounts of statistical data.
 Often provides ideas for improvement.

-This book can certainly be considered a ‘repository of evidence’.
-We focus on this aspect of mathematics because it is not a special feature of the course, but also because we think its presentation is better suited to a book rather than a tablet or computer screen.
-According to this method, the evidence itself is carefully selected, and I think very little of it will be of interest even to non-students.
-Evidence based on general principles was given greater weight than evidence that did not provide specific insight.
+This book can certainly be considered a ‘repository of evidence.’
+We focus on this aspect of mathematics because it is not a special feature of the course but also because we think its presentation is better suited to a book rather than a tablet or computer screen.
+This method carefully selects the evidence, and I believe that only a small portion will pique the interest of non-students.
+We gave greater weight to evidence based on general principles than to evidence that did not provide specific insight.

 Mathematics is part of the culture and activity that people can enjoy.
-It does not belong to any national, political or religious group, and attempts to do so are destructive.
+Mathematics does not belong to any national, political, or religious group, and attempts to do so are harmful.
 There is a lot of pressure to work harder these days.
-However, employees of some universities are also evaluated.
+However, certain universities also conduct evaluations of their employees.

 Download For Free in PDF Format